legendu-net/blog/trash/2017-04-17-working-with-a-cluster-of-servers.markdown

 which allows you to write simple pythonic script to manage cluster of servers.
 Ansible is a better alternative to `Fabric`.

-3. `rundeck` is a great enterprise level cluster management tool.